camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 ## Manage existing configurations

-Existing Git configurations can be edited from the gear icon beside the **Sync with GitHub**, or **Sync with GitLab** button.
+Existing Git configurations can be edited from the gear icon beside the **Sync with GitHub** or **Sync with GitLab** button.
 Permission to update these settings are limited to **project administrators**.

 ## Change Git provider